|On this page|

 0.0 > 0.5.

 Enables smooth evaluation of curvature for polygonal meshes.
+Smooth evaluation also ignores any displacement the material may have on it.

 Determines how small a change in curvature is considered when shading the gradient.